ColinSweetland/bta_accessory_api/README.md

+# THIS MOD IS UNFINISHED AND WON'T BE UPDATED

+It has been integrated into the as of now WIP bta aether port.
+I'm only leaving it up in case anyone wants to reference this code.

 # BTA Accessory Api [WIP BETA]

 A library which other 'Better than Adventure!' mods can use to add accessories and accessory slots, in a hopefully compatible way.